anhtuanbui/coding-challenge-ui/README.md

 # Solution to Coding Challenge

-This solution is using NextJS and TypeScript to create front-end.
+This solution is using NextJS, Shadcn UI, and TypeScript to create front-end.

 For simpler solution with JavaScript check out [Coding Chalenge Solution](https://github.com/anhtuanbui/coding-challenge/tree/master)